-This small industrial neighborhood that sprouts underneath the Van Wyck Expressway overpass offers a unique urban vista that few people will ever see, though it's only a few steps away from CitiField, the baseball stadium where the New York Mets play (CitiField recently replaced Shea Stadium in the same spot) and, slightly further to the southwest, the US Open Tennis complex that comes alive every August for one of the world's four Grand Slam tournaments.
+This small industrial neighborhood that sprouts underneath the Van Wyck Expressway overpass offers a unique urban vista that few people will ever see, though it's only a few steps away from CitiField, the baseball stadium where the New York Mets play (CitiField replaced Shea Stadium, which was in the same spot) and, slightly further to the southwest, the US Open Tennis complex that comes alive every August for one of the world's four Grand Slam tournaments.
 These stadiums are part of beautiful Flushing Meadows Corona Park, my favorite park in New York City, and a longtime literary inspiration for me.
 Flushing Meadows Corona Park was also the site of New York's great 1939 and 1964-1965 World's Fairs, built on the grounds cleared after the trash-burning operation described so memorably in the The Great Gatsby closed.

 The entire complex of Flushing Meadows Park is west of the Van Wyck Expressway, and west of Flushing Creek.
 The spot where George and Myrtle Wilson's auto garage stood is east of the highway and creek, an uninviting and anarchic tangle of small industrial streets.
 Visitors to the park or the baseball or tennis stadium are not encouraged to cross into this area, and few ever do.